leepaul009/Ubuntu-Notebook/Bio/Importance.md

 ### task

-to study what is Mmseqs2
+to study what is Mmseqs2.
 what is percentage pairwise sequence identity?

+MutaBind2:
+we can remove bias(more data, more performance on bind affinty decrease) by developing new energy functions, so what is developing new energy functions?